ABOUT SIMONE MORRIS

 My musical experiences are vast and varied.
 They are the current beneath a fresh approach to singing & writing jazz.

-I am told I exude music -- possessing a deep connection to music and words, technique that serves the lyrics not the ego, maturity in feeling & restraint, and a healthy dash of spunk that keeps audiences hanging on every word...so I am told.
-And I'd like to think of it as delicately wrapped in velvet and some poetic charm.
+I am told I exude music -- with a deep connection to melody, harmony and words, technique that serves the lyrics not the ego, maturity in feeling & restraint, and a healthy dash of spunk that keeps audiences hanging on every word..delicately wrapped in velvet and poetic charm.

 A 2nd album is in the works...which should be recorded and released in 2023.

 I perform and I teach…and I always will…because sharing my passion for music is sharing the best parts of myself.